Ben Lim

 AMGA Certified Rock Guide

-AMGA Assistant Ski Guide
+AMGA Certified Ski Guide

 AMGA Apprentice Alpine Guide